10 Fun Things To Do In Frisco To Be The Coolest Parent

 - Tips: Take the Cowboys HQ tour for access to the practice field; reservations recommended for dinner

-7. Discover the Frisco Commons Park
+7. Frisco Commons Park

-For the more private experience, there are tranquil walking paths—those surrounded by fresh greenery—that make a wonderful place for a morning jog or an afternoon stroll.
+There are also tranquil walking paths that offer a more private experience.
+They are good for a morning jog or an afternoon stroll.
 There is also the beautiful Veterans Memorial located within the park, which creates a haven for quiet reflection.

 Important Information:

-📍 Location: 7300 RoughRiders Trail, Frisco, TX 75034
+- 📍 Location: 7300 RoughRiders Trail, Frisco, TX 75034

 - Opening Hours: Seasonal, based on game schedule